hyperledger-archives/iroha-api/source/includes/_build.md

 We use CMake to build platform-dependent build files.
 Run shell commands from "Build" section on the right.
 Built binaries (`irohad` and `iroha-cli`) will be in `./build/bin` directory.

-After you built whole project — please run tests to check the operability of the daemon.
+After you built the project — please run tests to check the operability of the daemon.

 ### Add to irohad and iroha-cli to path (optional)